-Nominations & Elections for the KAFP Board of Directors
+2026 KAFP Board of Directors

 - Secretary (two-year term)

-- Three At-large Director positions (two-year terms)
+- Three At-large Director positions (two-year term)

 - Resident Director (one-year term)